Bajger/Pharo-snippets/pharoLauncherCmdLine-description.md

 # Introduction
 Purpose of this document is to describe command line interface for Pharo launcher with description of necessary commands.

+# Open questions
+1. What if there is some interaction needed?
+E.g. network is unavailable, should we offer dialog-like options (e.g.: "Reconnect Y/N?"), or rather to avoid that?
+2. What is priority of given commands?
+I guess some of them are more important than others.
+3. How to escape path parameters?
+What type of quotes should be used? (single like 'path to dir' or rathter "this is path"
+4. How to print-out errors?
+Some kind of formatting?
+(E.g. "ERROR: Could not create image to directory: usr/local/Pharo/images")
+5. How to display progress (if ever)?
+This could be useful during downlaod commands, like "INFO: Fetching from remote-site URL..." (dot's added every second, or maybe percentage?).

 # Overview of Pharo Laucher commands
 ## Informative commands
 Command | Description